-Adult photo courtesy KottonKandy at the MLP Arena.
+Adult photo courtesy KottonKandy.

 Hope that helps anyone that wants to fix theirs, tho I do recommend to be prepared to fix cracks and fractures, or know how to sculpt/repair them.
 Its easier if they are a little warm, but sometimes that makes the plastic tear easier (not a good thing) so be careful!!!"

 You can order replica surprise twins babies from bigMLPfan through PM at both the MLP Arena and the MLP Trading Post.
 They are great quality!
 She may also be able to help with fixing the mechanism on the mommy's belly.
 You paint them if you want them to look like the originals.